 - Randomization

-- balances individual differences
+- balances individual differences to achieve constancy

 - Matching

-- reduces individual differences
+- reduces the impact of individual differences, maximizes constancy

 - Counterbalancing

 - compensates sequence effects

-- Subjects must not assign themselves to the experiment conditions based on personal preferences - May produce bias - e.g. the more capable subjects may be more interested in the design method that appears more 'modern' - Experimenters also must not assign subjects based on whatever kinds of preferences - May produce bias - e.g. may assign the more capable subjects to his/her favorite method - even unconsciously - Random assignment is the only method for avoiding bias - But may be very difficult, e.g. because not all subjects have the required knowledge for all experiment conditions - Without random assignment, the study becomes a quasi-experiment
+- Subjects must not assign themselves to the experiment conditions based on personal preferences - May produce bias - e.g. the more capable subjects may be more interested in the design method that appears more 'modern' - whereas the less capable ones rather stick with the familiar - Experimenters also must not assign subjects based on whatever kinds of preferences - May produce bias; e.g. may assign the more capable subjects to his/her favorite method - even unconsciously - Random assignment is the only method for avoiding bias - But may be very difficult, e.g. because not all subjects have the required knowledge for all experiment conditions - Without random assignment, the study will be a \rightarrow quasi-experiment

-- Random assignment needs not make each single assignment from the whole pool of remaining subjects - Instead, we may pre-group 'similar' subjects into tuples of j (for j experiment conditions) and randomize over one tuple at a time - This is called matching - Matching may increase group similarity and may effectively reduce individual variation across the groups - Example: - Order the subjects by expected design capability - Take the next best 2 at each time - Assign one to method A and one to B randomly - Matched samples can improve the sensitivity of statistical analysis
+- Random assignment needs not make each single assignment from the whole pool of remaining subjects - Instead, we may pre-group 'similar' subjects into j-tuples (for j experiment conditions) and randomize over one tuple at a time - This is called matching - Matching may increase group similarity and may effectively reduce individual variation across the groups - Example: - Order the subjects by expected design capability - Take the next best 2 at each time - Assign one to method A and one to B randomly - Matched samples improve the sensitivity of statistical analysis